mongodb/docs/source/core/replication.rst

 In a replica set, every node has a "priority," which is used to determine eligibility for :ref:`election <replica-set-elections>` to "primary."
-By default, all nodes have a priority of ``1``, unless the :js:data:`members.priority` value is modified.
+By default, all nodes have a priority of ``1``, unless the :js:data:`members[n].priority` value is modified.
 All nodes have a single vote in :ref:`elections <replica-set-elections>`.

 .. warning::

-   Always configure the :js:data:`members.priority` value to control which nodes will become primary.
-Do not configure :js:data:`members.votes` except to permit more than 7 secondary nodes.
+   Always configure the :js:data:`members[n].priority` value to control which nodes will become primary.
+Do not configure :js:data:`members[n].votes` except to permit more than 7 secondary nodes.

 Use the following command sequence in the :option:`mongo` shell to set